Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/05-optics-assembly.md

 1. Insert the glass vial into the Pioreactor.
 2. Your Pioreactor assembly is complete! 🚀
+3. If you also have pumps, we'll assemble those later.
 3. Next: begin installing the [software](/user-guide/software-set-up).

 </AssemblyInstructionBlock>